1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features Of The 1946 Dime

 John R. Sinnock designed the 1946 Roosevelt Dime with symbolic elements honoring the late president.
-The obverse displays Roosevelt’s dignified profile.
-The reverse features a torch flanked by branches representing American ideals.
+The obverse displays Roosevelt’s dignified profile, while the reverse features a torch flanked by branches representing core American ideals.

-Understanding these design details helps collectors identify authentic specimens and assess condition accurately.
+Understanding these design details helps collectors identify authentic specimens and accurately assess condition.

 The Obverse Of The 1946 Dime

 The obverse presents a left-facing portrait of President Franklin D. Roosevelt.
-The word “LIBERTY” appears along the upper rim in front of his face.
-Below Roosevelt’s chin sits the motto “IN GOD WE TRUST” in smaller letters.
+The word “LIBERTY” arcs along the upper rim, and “IN GOD WE TRUST” appears in smaller letters below his chin.

 The Reverse Of The 1946 Dime

 The reverse displays three powerful American symbols arranged symmetrically.
-A flaming torch occupies the center, representing liberty and freedom.
-An olive branch appears to the left, symbolizing peace.
-An oak branch sits to the right, signifying strength and independence.
+A flaming torch occupies the center, representing liberty.
+An olive branch to the left symbolizes peace, and an oak branch to the right signifies strength and independence.

 Other Features Of The 1946 Dime